 |---|---|---|---|

-| Invalid input | Rejected with error message | Agent hallucinates a "valid" response | Validation Gates: Schema checks before tool execution |
+| Invalid input | Rejected with error message | Agent hallucinates a "valid" response | Validation checks: Schema checks before tool execution |

-| Infinite loop | Stack overflow or out-of-memory (OOM) | Agent keeps calling the same tool with slight variations | Semantic Loop Detection: Hash canonicalized actions and compare intent similarity |
+| Infinite loop | CPU spin or runaway resource use | Agent keeps calling the same tool with slight variations | Semantic Loop Detection: Hash canonicalized actions and compare intent similarity |

 | Service unavailable | Connection timeout | Agent fabricates the API response | Circuit Breaker: Fail fast and fallback to static logic |